ravindUwU/firefox-refined-findbar/README.md

 ## Usage

-This style is authored as an [SCSS mixin][sassMixin] and must be transpiled to CSS before use.
-An online Sass transpiler can be used for this purpose.
+This style is authored as an [SCSS mixin][sassMixin] and must be transpiled to CSS first.

 - **The quickest way to get started** is to,

-  1. Visit https://ravindUwU.github.io/firefox-refined-findbar, will automatically generate a link to the [Sass Playground][sassPlay].
+  1. Visit https://ravindUwU.github.io/firefox-refined-findbar, which will automatically generate a link to the [Sass Playground][sassPlay].

   2. Visit the generated link, modify the SCSS as necessary (specifically, the highlighted `@include` statement).